balub/pgroonga.github.io/tutorial/index.md

 ## Equality condition and comparison conditions {#equal}

-You can use PGroonga for equality condition and comparison conditions.
-There are some differences between how to create index for string types and other types.
-There is no difference between how to write condition for string types and other types.
+You can use PGroonga for equality conditions and comparison conditions.
+There are some differences between how to create an index for string types and other types.
+There is no difference between how to write conditions for string types and other types.

-This section describes about the followings:
+This section describes the following:

-  * How to use PGroonga for not string types
+  * How to use PGroonga for non-string types

   * How to use PGroonga for string types

-### How to use PGroonga for not string types {#equal-not-string}
+### How to use PGroonga for non-string types {#equal-not-string}

-You can use PGroonga for not string types such as number.
-You can use equality condition and comparison conditions against these types.
+You can use PGroonga for non-string types such as numbers.
+You can use equality conditions and comparison conditions against these types.

 Create index with `USING pgroonga`: